nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 3.2.1.
 Add Patient: `add patient`

-This feature allows you to add more patients into the existing patients' list. <br>
+This feature allows you to add more patients into the existing patients' list.

 HappyPills will prompt you if there are any missing fields and ask for confirmation before adding the patient's information into the patients's list.
 You can also add a new patient with the specified parameters in any order.

 ###### Usage Example: